-Salford Red Devils will be looking to return to winning ways with a positive performance against Hull KR at the AJ Bell Stadium tonight.
+Salford Red Devils will be looking to return to winning ways with a positive performance against Hull KR at the The Salford Stadium tonight.

 After excellent wins over Castleford Tigers and Toulouse Olympique in the first two rounds, Paul Rowley’s side have suffered defeats against Hull FC and Huddersfield Giants in rounds three and four.

 Despite some promising individual performances, the side will want to get back to picking up results.
 As will Hull KR, who have only won one of their opening four Betfred Super League fixtures.